gyrogovernance/science/docs/Findings/Analysis_GFE.md

 The quantum gravity invariant Q_G = 4π steradians represents more than a geometric constant; it establishes the fundamental architecture of observational coherence.
 This complete solid angle requirement creates a natural hierarchy of partial observations, each characterized by specific fractional coverage of the full 4π sphere.

-The coherence radius R_coh emerges from the interplay between Q_G and the aperture parameter m_p through the fundamental constraint:
+The coherence radius R_coh emerges from the interplay between Q_G and the aperture parameter  m_a through the fundamental constraint:

-Q_G × m_p² = 1/2
+Q_G × m_a² = 1/2

-This yields m_p² = 1/(8π), establishing that only 1/(8π) ≈ 3.98% of the full solid angle can be coherently observed at any instant.
+This yields m_a² = 1/(8π), establishing that only 1/(8π) ≈ 3.98% of the full solid angle can be coherently observed at any instant.
 The observable fraction further reduces to 2.07% when accounting for the bidirectional nature of observation (incoming and outgoing light paths).

-**IMPORTANT CLARIFICATION**: The 2.07% mentioned here is NOT the same as the structural aperture fraction Δ = 1 - δ_BU/m_p ≈ 0.0207 used in CGM calculations.
+**IMPORTANT CLARIFICATION**: The 2.07% mentioned here is NOT the same as the structural aperture fraction Δ = 1 - δ_BU/ m_a ≈ 0.0207 used in CGM calculations.
 This 2.07% is a different concept related to coherent observation, while Δ is the structural aperture used in balance calculations.
 Do not confuse these two different aperture concepts.

 This geometric limitation manifests at all scales:
 - Quantum: Uncertainty relations from incomplete angular coverage